ASSISTANCE DOGS NI QUIZ NIGHT

 Responsibility of Caring for the Assistance Dog

 Having an Assistance Dog will add additional work to your family life, the dog will require daily exercise up to two hours per day.
-He/she will require grooming daily & there will be dog hair and muddy paws within the family home.
+He/she will require grooming daily.

 The cost of replacement equipment will be your responsibility too.